 Gourami's Water Requirements

-Many gouramis are found in soft, acidic water in the wild, however the majority of aquarium species sold today are raised commercially in water that has a higher pH and alkalinity than their native environments and so they are very adaptable. pH should be between 6.8 and 7.8, alkalinity between 3° and 8° dkH (50 ppm to 140 ppm), and water temperature should remain between 75° and 80° F. If the aquarium is kept in rooms below 75°, use an Aqueon aquarium heater to increase the heat.
-Maintain good filtration and change 10% to 25% of the water at least once or twice a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
-Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your tank.
+Many gouramis are found in soft, acidic water in the wild, however the majority of aquarium species sold today are raised commercially in water that has a higher pH and alkalinity than their native environments, so they are very adaptable. pH should be between 6.8 and 7.8, alkalinity between 3° and 8° dkH (50 ppm to 140 ppm) and water temperature should remain between 75° and 80° F. If the aquarium is kept in rooms below 75°, use an Aqueon Aquarium Heater to maintain the correct temperature.
+Maintain good filtration and change 10% of the water weekly or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Do not forget to treat tap water with Aqueon Water Conditioner before refilling your tank.

 Housing Requirements for Gouramis

-A 30 gallon aquarium or larger is recommended for most species.
-Kissing gouramis get to be quite large and will need a 55 gallon tank or larger when full size.
-Dwarf gouramis can be kept in tanks as small as 10 gallons.
-Most gouramis are surface oriented, so having tall plants or ones that float at the top help make them feel at home.
+The size aquarium you need will depend on which species of gourami you want to keep.
+Sparkling, croaking, honey and dwarf gouramis can be kept in tanks as small as 10 gallons, while a 30-gallon aquarium or larger is recommended for pearl, blue, gold, opaline and moonlight gouramis, as well as paradise fish.
+Kissing gouramis get to be quite large and will need a 55-gallon tank or larger when full size.
+Osphronemus goramy, the “True” or Giant gourami, can grow to 24” and adults require an aquarium of 250 gallons or larger.
+Most gouramis are surface oriented, so having tall plants or ones that float at the surface help make them feel at home.
 They will be less stressed and show their best colors in a well decorated aquarium.
 Keep a secure lid on the aquarium to prevent them from jumping out.

 What do Gouramis Eat?